 Diabetes before pregnancy

-Diabetes that occurs in pregnancy is described as:
+Diabetes that develops in pregnancy

-Gestational diabetes--when a mother who does not have diabetes develops a resistance to insulin because of the hormones of pregnancy.
+Gestational diabetes.
+When a mother who does not have diabetes develops a resistance to insulin because of the hormones of pregnancy.
 Women with gestational diabetes may be noninsulin dependent or insulin dependent.

-Pregestational diabetes--women who already have diabetes and become pregnant.
+Pregestational diabetes.
+Women who already have diabetes and become pregnant.

 What is gestational diabetes?